.

 2 / 7

 A Tarbut school and pre-school in Mlynov, part of a large successful network of schools in Poland that cultivated Hebrew and which was supported by Zionist groups.
 Mlynov-Muravica Memorial Book, p.
-58
+58. Photo courtesy of Miriam Litz.
+Back row: Aaron Harari: third from left; Yehuda Mohel: second from right.
+Second row from back: Rachel Shapovnik Givon, fourth from left; Rosa Berger, fifth from left;

 3 / 7

 Shmuel Mandelkern was one of the leaders of HaShomer Hatzair in Mlynov.
-He eventually married Malcah Lamdan from Mlynov, sister of the poet, Yitzhak Lamdan, and they emigrated up (made aliyah) to the land of Israel (still Palestine at the time)
+He eventually married Malcah Lamdan from Mlynov, sister of the poet, Yitzhak Lamdan, and they made aliyah ("went up") to the Land of Israel (still Mandate Palestine at the time)

 Mlynov-Muravica Memorial Book, p.
 482